timonier/webui-aria2/README.md

 # Go to the URL "localhost"
 ```

-`mauchede/webui-aria2` [mauchede/aria2](https://github.com/mauchede/aria2).
-An example of usage is provided with the `docker-compose`:
+This image can be used with [mauchede/aria2](https://github.com/mauchede/aria2).
+An example of usage is provided with `docker-compose`:

 ```
 # Start the project